 Should you get a personal loan?

-Now that you know how to get a loan, the next question is whether you should get one.
+Now that you know how to get a loan and some of the pitfalls to avoid, the next question is whether you should get one.
 Personal loans can provide an excellent way to consolidate and save money on higher-interest credit card debt.
 And if you’re borrowing to make some home improvements, you may be able to get some of the money back when you sell the home.

 But it may not make sense to borrow money for something you don’t need.
 As one example, vacations can be fun, but you may end up regretting it if you’re still paying off your trip years later.

 If you’re learning how to get a personal loan, take some time to determine whether getting a loan is right for your situation.
-Also, consider some alternatives, such as 0% APR credit cards that can help you save on balance transfers and new purchases alike.
+Also, consider some alternatives, such as 0 percent APR credit cards that can help you save on balance transfers and new purchases alike.

 Whatever you do, avoid applying for a personal loan without seriously considering whether it’s necessary and some alternatives.